 A limited number of selected students will be permitted to elect, at the beginning of their second year of law study, to become candidates for the degree of LL.B. with Specialization in International Affairs.
 As the primary objective of the Cornell Law School is the sound and thorough training of lawyers, all students in the international program will be required to pursue a curriculum of strictly legal subjects which will satisfy the most exacting requirements of any state authorities, and which will, in the opinion of the Faculty, qualify the student to pass examinations for the state bars and to engage in the general practice of law.
 In addition to this fundamental legal training, a student who is accepted for the international program will be required to take appropriate instruction in other colleges of the University in international politics, economics, and administration.
-The courses pursued are selected by a committee of professors representing the College of Arts and Sciences, the School of Business and Public Administration, and the Law School.
+The courses pursued are selected by a committee of professors representing the College of Arts and Sciences, the School of Business and Public Administration. and the Law School.

 Students will be selected for the international program on the basis of demonstrated excellence in legal studies during their first year, of reasonable language qualification, and of interest and previous study or practical experience in international matters.
-They will be required, in order to graduate, to complete at least seventy-eight hours of legal study (which shall include International Law and Comparative Law) and twelve hours of additional international studies as prescribed by the committee in charge.
+They will be required, in order to graduate, to complete 90 hours of study, of which 82 to 84 will consist of legal study (including International Law, Comparative Law, and problem courses connected with these subjects), while 6 to 8 hours will be devoted to additional international studies outside the Law School.